lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step02d
     :alt: screenshot illustrating the plot parameters for displaying the distribution of estimated diameters

-    The screenshot illustrating the plot parameters for the distribution of the estimated diameters.
+    The plot parameters for the distribution of estimated diameters.

 2.10.
 Click on the "Apply" or "OK" button.
 This will result in the plot showing the distribution of estimated diameters extracted via your query.